 One of the key parameters in the optimization of an oil well is control and adjustment of rod string movement.
-As highlighted earlier, traditional pump jacks are somewhat limited by their geometry because rotational velocity of the prime mover/gear box arrangement is converted to linear velocity of rod string via mechanical connections of the crank, pitman arm and walking beam.
-Any change to rod string velocity requires a change in prime mover rotational velocity or a mechanical change of the pump; jack components.
-A variable frequency drive on an AC driven pump jack can provide some variation in prime mover RPM but the variability is still somewhat limited.
+As highlighted earlier, traditional pumpjacks are somewhat limited by their geometry because rotational velocity of the prime mover/gear box arrangement is converted to linear velocity of rod string via mechanical connections of the crank, pitman arm and walking beam.
+Any change to rod string velocity requires a change in the prime mover rotational velocity or a mechanical change of the pumpjack components.
+A variable frequency drive on an AC-driven pumpjack can provide some variation in prime mover RPM but the variability is still somewhat limited.

-Linear rod pumps, such as hydraulic pump-jacks, don't have this geometric limitation.
-By using hydraulics rather than a mechanical connection between the prime mover and the linear movement of the rod string precise rod string control can be achieved without any adjustment to the output of the prime mover.
+Linear rod pumps, such as hydraulic pumpjacks, do not have this geometric limitation.
+By using hydraulics rather than a mechanical connection between the prime mover and the linear movement of the rod string, precise rod string control can be achieved without any adjustment to the output of the prime mover.
 The hydraulic system can provide proportional control during any part of the pumping cycle.

 There are several other benefits of eliminating the direct coupling of the prime mover output from the rod string motion.
-One example is the ability to stop the pumping cycle at any time, move to any position and hold that position without any mechanical intervention (i.e. manual braking or locking mechanisms).
-This enables the ability for automated travelling and standing valve tests (without any local intervention).
-This ability extends to easily changing the stroke length by changing the top and/or bottom position limits, often with just a set-point change on the optimization controller.
+One example is the ability to stop the pumping cycle at any time, move to any position and hold that position without any mechanical intervention (i.e., manual braking or locking mechanisms).
+This enables automated traveling and standing valve tests (without any local intervention).
+This ability extends to easily changing the stroke length by changing the top and/or bottom position limits, often with just a setpoint change on the optimization controller.
 If a remote SCADA communication system is available, this change can be made remotely without the need for a site visit or any production downtime.

-Halting the stroking action mid-stroke and holding position is also useful for emergency shut downs due to rod hang-ups, where continued force on the rod string could cause damage to the rods, tubing, downhole pump or surface equipment.
-Operation with a classic linear hydraulic pump-jack without a continuous position sensor would not see this benefit as the system would rely on low and high pressures or proximity switches to change stroking direction.

-A standard pump-jack with a combustible engine would not be able to stop quickly due to the momentum of the counter weights.
-A VFD assisted pump-jack can slow down very quickly but would be unable to automatically hold its position mid-stroke, due to either rod load or the counterbalance weights (depending on balancing) as there is no automatic brake.
+Halting the stroking action mid stroke and holding position is also useful for emergency shutdowns due to rod hang-ups where continued force on the rod string could cause damage to the rods, tubing, down-hole pump or surface equipment.
+Operation with a classic linear hydraulic pumpjack without a continuous position sensor would not see this benefit as the system would rely on low and high pressures or proximity switches to change stroking direction.
+A standard pumpjack with a combustible engine would not be able to stop quickly due to the momentum of the counterweights.
+A VFD-assisted pumpjack can slow down very quickly but would be unable to automatically hold its position mid stroke due to either rod load or the counterbalance weights (depending on balancing) as there is no automatic brake.